snakster/cpp.react/tutorials/BasicObservers.md

 {% endhighlight %}
 After leaving `testFunc`, `trigger` is destroyed.
 This automatically detaches and destroys the observer as well.
-We don't have to worry about resource leaks or that the existence of an observer prevents subject from being destroyed.
+We don't have to worry about resource leaks or that the existence of an observer might prevent the subject from being destroyed.

 ## Detaching observers manually